hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn C++ for UE.md

 Join the super cool [Unreal Source Discord Server](https://discord.gg/unrealsource)!
 # Internal resources
+- For a general intro to Unreal Engine see [[Unreal Engine learning speedrun]] (You can skip the Blueprint part)
 - [[Core]] (And `UnrealEngine/Engine & Editor` folder)
 - [[Live Coding & Hot Reload]]
 - `UnrealEngine/Networking` folder